seanbutler/Seeds/ThrowingThings/article.md

 ![](./assets/IMG_4253.JPG)

-This approach is entirely unauthentic in that it bears no relationship with the forces involved in the joining or separating of two tectonic plates.
-However it can easily be tweaked to produce sequences which either bear a resemblance to the jagged shape of the Mid-Atlantic Ridge or match specific gameplay requirements such as maximum distance between islands.
+This approach bears no relationship with the forces involved in the joining or separating of two tectonic plates, but can easily be tweaked to produce sequences which bear a resemblance to the jagged shape of the Mid-Atlantic Ridge or match specific gameplay requirements such as maximum distance between islands.

 Assuming the direction and velocity of ejecta is random, but the angle of ejection follows a bell curve.